 After the drop/add period for summer II, you may no longer drop a course.
 You will have to withdraw to officially stop taking a course.
 A “withdraw” means you can stop coming to courses for the rest of the term.
 A “W” will appear on the transcript for each course withdrawn.
 A “W” does not affect grade point average.
 You must contact the program director in order to withdraw.

 International students on F-1 and J-1 visas must consult with a WMU International Admissions and Services immigration advisor in advance in order to obtain authorization for early withdrawal from the program.
-If an international student withdraws from the class, it will likely affect their ability to stay in the country.
+If an international student withdraws from the class, it will likely affect that student's ability to stay in the country.

 For more details about dropping and withdrawal dates and procedures, contact the program director.